 If you don't find what you're looking for in our collection, we recommend visiting Indiana University Libraries.
 All residents of Indiana are entitled to a free Borrower's Card for use at IU Libraries—that's almost 8 million books at the Bloomington campus alone!
 You can search IUCAT to see what's in their collection, and see their borrowing policies for more information.

 Outside of IU Libraries, Interlibrary Loan enables regional libraries to lend to one another.
-Contact the Library for more information on this option.
+You may fill out an interlibrary loan request through the Library.
 Please note that our ability to borrow through Interlibrary Loan is limited.

 We're always looking for recommendations for our collection!
 You can request that the Library purchase specific items by completing a Suggestion for Purchase form.